 The campaign achieved an ROI of £1.85 for every £1 spent, and 55% of people targeted by the event went on to purchase a Mountain Dew, more than a third of whom were new purchasers.

-In the UK Ikea hosted a sleepover in its Essex store in response to a Facebook fan group called ‘I wanna have a sleepover in Ikea’.
+In the UK Ikea hosted a sleepover in 2011 in its Essex store in response to a Facebook fan group called ‘I wanna have a sleepover in Ikea’.

 Almost 100,000 people joined the group and Ikea gave 100 of them the chance to actually spend a night in the warehouse.